rashalkhatib/data-sourcing-challenge/README.md

 - Part 2: Access The Movie Database API:
   * Create an empty list called tmdb_movies_list to store the results from your API requests.
 This will contain a list of dictionaries.
   * Create a variable called request_counter and initialize it with the value of 1.
-This counter should do the following:
+This counter will do the following:
   * Increment by one every time you iterate through the titles list.
   * Use time.sleep(1) when it reaches a multiple of 50.
   * Print a message to indicate that the application is sleeping.